Your membership during coronavirus

 Now we’re open again, those with a gift membership can unlock 12 months of unlimited visits, a chance to enjoy our uniquely restorative spaces to their heart’s content.

 3. Make a donation

 We understand not everyone will be able to join us back in the gardens right away.
-In the meantime, we'll bring Kew to you with your regular member e-newsletters and membership magazine, packed with hints, tips, long-read exclusives and behind-the-scenes stories.
+So we'll bring Kew to you with your regular member e-newsletters and membership magazine, packed with tips, long-read exclusives, and behind-the-scenes stories.

 To join our e-newsletter list for priority updates and news, contact our memberships teams below.